geisa/specification/source/api/waveform.rst

 - Current Phase B, Time 1

-For example, a polyphase meter with 3 Voltage and 3 Current channels (6 total channels) would report its data as follows:
+For example, a polyphase meter with three voltage and three current channels (six total channels) would report its data as follows:

 - Voltage Phase A, Time 0
 - Voltage Phase B, Time 0